We provide health care, including mental health and substance use care, to people in custody in British Columbia’s 10 provincial correctional centres.

 Approximately 40 per cent of our client population is on opioid agonist treatment, and there is no waiting list.
 If a client is already on opioid agonist treatment when they are admitted to a correctional facility, we ensure they can stay on their medication.
 As part of transition planning, when clients are about to be discharged, we provide a prescription for their opioid agonist therapy, as well as a connection to a community physician, so they can continue their treatment.

-Health care teams include physicians, nurses, mental health and substance use specialists, pharmacists, and other professionals.
+Health care teams include physicians, nurses, mental health and substance use specialists, pharmacists, peer support workers and other professionals.
 Clients can also see specialists via virtual health services.

 Correctional Health Services works with BC Corrections as partners in client care.
 While the Correctional Health Services team provides care, correctional officers keep both staff and clients safe.
 To learn more about B.C.’s correctional centres, visit the